PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime: -BAYES

 Averaging a finite number of samples from our parameter distribution provides an unbiased estimate of the predictive likelihood.
 Taking the log of an unbiased estimator produces a \emph{stochastic lower bound}~\citep{burda2014accurate,grosse2016} that becomes tight asymptotically.

-Our main result is in~\cref{thm:pacm} below.
-Despite looking rather complex, this \pac-Bound establishes that we are free to minimize the empirical predictive risk, without fear of overfitting, provided we simultaneously ensure that our parameter distribution remains close to some \emph{prior} $r(\Theta)$ which we specified independent of the data.
-This is nearly always an upper bound on the true risk, with an offset determined by $\psi$ (\cref{eqn:psi}), a term which measures the gap ($\Delta$,~\cref{eqn:gap}) in our true and empirical inferential risks if we drew parameter values from our prior.
-Most crucially, this $\psi$ is independent of $q(\Theta)$ and so for optimization purposes can be dropped as a constant.
-We further show (\Cref{thm:psi_bound}, \Cref{app:pacmproof}) that under certain assumptions, $\psi$ is finite and therefore \Cref{thm:pacm} is nonvacuous.
-More specifically, if $\lambda = o(n m)$ then $\psi = o(m)$ and if $\lambda = o(n \log{m})$ then $\psi = o(\log{m})$.
+Our main result is in~\cref{thm:pacm} (below) and \cref{thm:psi_bound} (appendix).
+This \pac-Bound establishes that we are free to minimize the empirical predictive risk for any finite $m$, without fear of overfitting, provided we simultaneously ensure that our parameter distribution remains close to some \emph{prior} $r(\Theta)$ which we specified independent of the data and which offers a reasonable explanation of our prior beliefs as to the model parameters in the absence of evidence.
+This is nearly always an upper bound on the true risk with a gap $\psi$ (\cref{eqn:psi}), a term which measures the discrepancy between true and empirical inferential risks ($\Delta$,~\cref{eqn:gap}) if we drew parameter values from our prior.
+Crucially, $\psi$ is independent of $q(\Theta)$ and can be disregarded from optimization.
+We further show (\Cref{thm:psi_bound}, \Cref{app:pacmproof}) that under certain assumptions, $\psi$ is bounded and therefore \Cref{thm:pacm} is non-vacuous.
+If $\beta_{nm} = O(1)$ then $\psi_n = o(n).$ Because computational complexity increases with $m,$ asymptotic analysis of $m$ is not relevant.
+Nevertheless were we to consider large $m$, then $\psi_{m,n}=O(m)$ when $\beta_{nm}=O(m^{-1})$ and at best, $\psi_{m,n}=O(\log m)$ when $\beta_{nm}=O(m^{-1}\sqrt{\log m}).$ For more discussion and analysis see \cref{app:pacmproof,sec:vacuous}.

 This yields our proposed risk, $\pacpredrisk_{n,m}$ (\cref{eqn:pacpredrisk}).
 Minimizing $\pacpredrisk_{n,m}$~(\cref{eqn:pacpredrisk}) is equivalent to minimizing a stochastic upper bound on the true predictive risk $\truepredrisk$, analogous to the relationship between $\pacinfrisk$ and $\trueinfrisk$.
 See~\cref{thm:pacmproof} for a complete proof, though it follows directly from the traditional PAC-Bayes proof once we invoke the multisample bound.
-Furthermore, as we increase $m$ we get tighter approximations to the true predictive risk.
+Furthermore, as we increase $m$, \pacm\ decreases~(\cref{eqn:thm1-2}).

-Dropping $\psi$ (being constant in $q$), we can summarize the relationships between the risks as:
+Dropping $\psi$ (being constant in $q$, though there is a lot of nuance here, see~\cref{app:pacmproof,sec:vacuous}), we can summarize the relationships between the risks as:

 The $\pacinfrisk_n \gtrsim \trueinfrisk$ relationship is the classic \pac-Bayes result~\citep{alquier2016properties}, $\trueinfrisk \geq \truepredrisk$ follows from Jensen's inequality~\citep{masegosa2019learning}, and the left hand side $\truepredrisk \lesssim \pacpredrisk_{n,m} \leq \pacpredrisk_{n,1} = \pacinfrisk_n$ is our contribution.